Copyright OTT-JAX

 # limitations under the License.

-from typing import NamedTuple, Optional, Tuple, Union
+from typing import NamedTuple, Optional, Tuple

 import jax